How To Get To The Bottom Of Wentworth Falls In Blue Mountains

 Here’s how we got to the bottom of Wentworth Falls.

 You can start from 2 locations – either Jamison lookout which will take 1 hour to the falls or from the Conservation Hut Cafe which takes 2 hours one way.

-Watch my video of my day out to the falls here
+Don’t forget to watch my video of my day out to the falls here.